nanobox-io/nanobox-docs/source/providers/create/index.html.md

 *   `ssh_key_method`: `reference` or `object`.
 When set to "reference", Nanobox will first create the SSH key in the user's provider account, then pass a reference to it when servers are created.
 When set to "object", Nanobox will pass the actual public SSH key that should be installed on the server.
 *   `bootstrap_script`: The script that should be used to boostrap the server. e.g. `https://s3.amazonaws.com/tools.nanobox.io/bootstrap/ubuntu.sh`
 *   `credential_fields`: array of hashes that includes field keys and labels necessary to authenticate with the provider.
+*   `config_fields`: array of hashes that describes fields necessary to configure provider-specific features for a server (required fields marked with an asterisk):
+    *   `key`\*: unique string used to identify each config field
+    *   `label`\*: text to display to the user for each config field
+    *   `description`\*: description and/or instructions for filling each config field
+    *   `type`: type of field being described; currently one of 'text', 'enum', or 'list', with room for additional options as needed
+    *   `values`: array of hashes that includes field values and labels which are allowed for the current field
+    *   `default`: value this field will use until the user supplies a different one
+    *   `rebuild`: true if a change to the value would require a server to be rebuilt; false otherwise
 *   `instructions`: string that contains instructions for how to setup authentication with the provider.

 Example using the Digital Ocean adapter: